GTM AI Context Starts with a Data Foundation

 The theory: integrate all the point solutions into the system of record and you get a unified view.
 It doesn't work that way.

-The average enterprise runs 42+ GTM tools.
+The average enterprise runs 23+ GTM technologies.
 Each one captures a slice of context.
 Each one stores it in its own database.
 Each one "integrates" with Salesforce by syncing fields.

 That's the problem.
 When your data lives in siloed systems, the system of record loses context.

 Think about the frontline seller and all the context they need to prepare for a meeting: account and opportunity history, engagement history, last QBR deck, support tickets, product usage, latest trends.
 They're not getting all of that in one place.
-They context-switch an average of 1,000 times per day between browser tabs across point solutions.
+They context-switch dozens of times per hour across browser tabs and point solutions.

 So you try to connect the systems.
 You hire a GTM Engineer and a Head of GTM Systems.
 They pull from Salesforce, Gong, Outreach, 6sense, your data warehouse.